10 Reasons You Might Fail an Apartment Inspection

 How long do you have to fix issues after a failed apartment inspection?

-The time frame varies depending on your lease agreement and local laws.
-Typically, landlords provide a written notice with a deadline, which can range from a few days to a few weeks.
-If repairs aren’t made by the deadline, you may face penalties, additional fees, or even legal action.
+It depends on your lease and local laws.
+Landlords usually give you a written notice with a deadline, ranging from a few days to a few weeks.
+Miss the deadline, and you could face fees or even legal action.

 What should you do if your landlord fails you unfairly on an inspection?